Board of Directors

 From left to right:

-Frédéric Vincent is Chairman and CEO of Nexans since May 26, 2009, and was previously Chief Operating Officer of Nexans.
+Frédéric Vincent is Chairman of the board of Nexans.
+He was previously Chairman and CEO of Nexans, from May 26, 2009 to September 30, 2014 and before Chief Operating Officer of Nexans.
 After joining Alcatel in 1986, Frédéric Vincent integrated the Cables and Components sector in 1989, where he was appointed in 1994 Deputy Managing Director (Administration and Finance) of Alcatel's undersea telecommunications activities, and in 1997 of Saft, Alcatel's batteries activity.
 From 1978 to 1985 he was a member of a major audit firm.

 Cyrille Duval is Secretary General of Eramet Alliages Branch (Eramet group).
 He is also Chief Operating Officer of SIMA (Eramet group), Chief Executive officer of CEIR SAS, Chairman of Forges de Monplaisir (Eramet group) and Brown Europe (Eramet group), Legal Manager of Transmet (Eramet group) and Sorame SCA, Director of Eramet, Comilog (Eramet group) and Metal Securities (Eramet group).